semmi88/semmi88.github.io/blog_posts/normconf_summary.md

 ![alt text](Peter_Sobo.jpg "Engineering work and constraints")

 As engineers, we should strive to build the best thing given the constraints (like Time and Cost).
 Machine learning solutions are costly, so we should only use them in specific places where we benefit from it the most, and use them in an economical way.
-An inventive way to minimze costs is to use a cheap, inaccurate ML model to pre-filter our data, before applying the expensive heavy ML model.
+An inventive way to minimize costs is to use a cheap, inaccurate ML model to pre-filter our data, before applying the expensive heavy ML model.

 - [Peter Sobot - NormConf talk](https://youtu.be/pR3QUegElmA?t=18388)